 Quack and Count by Keith Baker is even better than Big Fat Hen.
-This book is awesome for multi-age groups because although the text is simple there are two levels of math on each page.
+This book is awesome for multi-age groups.
+Although the text is simple there are two levels of math on each page.
 Simple duck counting as well as addition to arrive at the same number.
-I squealed when I read this to my son and daughter , immediately realizing how perfect a book this was for us!
+I squealed when I read this to my son and daughter.
+We immediately realized how perfect this book was for us!
 Your kids will love the illustrations too.

 Eggs and Legs: Counting by Twos by Michael Dahl is a cute book with silly illustrations and a fun concept to teach counting by twos.
-The book counts from 0-20 by 2s but each page has multiple depictions of each number including dots to count and the number in the text.
-This was super useful to show my son as we counted by 2s that we weren’t skipping the numbers, just grouping them to count faster.
+The book counts from 0-20 by 2s but each page has multiple depictions of each number.
+Including dots to count and the number in the text.
+This was super useful to show my son as we counted by 2s.
+We weren’t skipping the numbers, just grouping them to count faster.
 Fun and useful book.

-1, 2, Buckle My Shoe by Anna Grossnickle Hines is a wonderful first counting book, and a favorite of my daughter.
-The text is the simple rhyme, the pictures are photos of quilted numbers and buttons.
-The buttons correspond to the numbers and are so bright that they practically beg a child to touch and count them.
+1, 2, Buckle My Shoe by Anna Grossnickle Hines is a wonderful first counting book and a favorite of my daughter.
+The text is a simple rhyme and the pictures are photos of quilted numbers and buttons.
+The buttons correspond to the numbers.
+They are so bright that they practically beg a child to touch and count them.
 My daughter who is 14 months loves to push the buttons, trace the numbers and laughs at the hen.
 Very sweet book.

 Just Enough Carrots (MathStart 1) by Stuart J. Murphy is a wonderful book about the concepts of less, more and the same amount.
-Unlike many books in the genre this book manages to keep the words minimal, the story engaging and the text even rhymes!
-It’s a scene that will be familiar to many preschoolers as the setting is a grocery store with a mom and her son shopping.
-Kids will love the thought of buying worms to eat ( the characters are animals) and will quickly catch on to the concepts.
+Unlike many books in the genre, this book manages to keep the words minimal.
+The story was engaging and the text even rhymes!
+It’s a scene that will be familiar to many preschoolers.
+The setting is a grocery store with a mom and her son shopping.
+Kids will love the thought of buying worms to eat.
+As the characters are animals, will quickly catch on to the concepts.

 Sir Cumference and All the King’s Tens: A Math Adventure by Cindy Neuschwander is a story about Sir Cumference a faithful Knight to King Arthur and a mathematician in shining armor!
-In this adventure Sir Cumference and his wife Lady Di Ameter are trying to surprise the king with a birthday celebration but they are trying to figure out how many guests need to be fed.
+In this adventure, Sir Cumference and his wife Lady Di Ameter are trying to surprise the king with a birthday celebration.
+But they are trying to figure out how many guests need to be fed.
 The story takes a turn for the math when they decide to group people in order to count them.
-It was an interesting read with my 5 year old who is just at the cusp of understanding the very beginnings of place value.
-He enjoyed it very much and it gave me a chance to introduce the concepts and a story to refer back to later. * Win this!
+It was an interesting read with my 5-year-old who is just at the cusp of understanding the very beginnings of place value.
+He enjoyed it very much.
+Plus it gave me a chance to introduce the concepts and a story to refer back to later. * Win this!

 Sir Cumference: And the First Round Table (A Math Adventure) by Cindy Neuschwander is all about geometry and how the knights at the table came to be at a round table.
 King Arthur is sick of all the side conversations and shouting at the long rectangular table, and asks Sir Cumference to find a solution.
-They go through a bunch of different shapes but each has some major flaw until they finally settle on a circle.
-The terms diameter, radius and circumference are even fit into the story which was a great way to introduce the terms to my son.
+They go through a bunch of different shapes.
+But each has some major flaw until they finally settle on a circle.
+The terms diameter, radius, and circumference are fit into the story.
+This was a great way to introduce the terms to my son.
 Great book for early elementary aged kids. * Win this!